hkpeprah/git-achievements/README.md

 1. You need to have `psycopg2`, `python-dev` and `nginx` installed which you should have from prior steps (if on Mac, you can replace `sudo apt-get install` with `brew install` using [brew](http://brew.sh/)).
 1. Generate a secret key/id pair by [registering a new application on Github](https://github.com/settings/applications/new).
 1. Copy the `samples/settings/custom.py` settings file to `gitachievements/settings/custom.py` and fill it in the with the relevant information you obtained from the above steps.
+1. Run `python manage.py syncdb` to initialize the database.
-1. Run `python manage.py syncdb` to load in the events, and if you want to have initial data, then run `python manage.py add_sample_data` as well.
+1. Run `python manage.py migrate` to migrate forward the database.
+1. If you want to have initial data, then run `python manage.py add_sample_data` as well.
 1. You will need `coffee` and `sass` to compile the `.coffeescript` and `.scss`, you can install coffeescript via [npm](https://www.npmjs.org/package/coffee-script) and sass via [gem](https://rubygems.org/gems/sass)
 1. A convenience script in included in `samples/bin` called `gunicorn_start`, you can fill that in and give it as passenger's command.